-Four years ago, I wrote an essay for the Salon in which I laid out my reasons for voting for John Kerry.
-Anyone who knows me or has read my essays over the years knows I lean toward the liberal side of the fence, but I was surprised to learn from several readers that they felt I had crossed a line by endorsing a presidential candidate.
+Four years ago, I wrote an essay for the Salon laying out my reasons for voting for John Kerry.
+Anyone who knows me or has read my essays over the years knows I lean toward the liberal side of the fence, but I was surprised to learn from several readers they felt I had crossed a line by endorsing a presidential candidate.
 Frankly, I was amazed.
 And so, while I have no desire to alienate anyone, be she friend, family member, contributor, or reader, I'm going to once again tell you who I'd like to see as the next President of the United States.
 Feel free to disagree with me.

 A few weeks ago, my wife was getting ready to teach an entry-level comp class, and she overheard a student stating he was going to vote "Republican all the way."
-When a classmate said she was interested in Obama, this young man said incredulously, "But he's a Muslim!"†
+When a classmate said she was interested in Obama, this young man said incredulously, "But he's a Muslim!"

 Not wanting to get into an argument with the student about politics, my wife nonetheless felt the need to correct the student on this point.
 "Obama is not a Muslim," she said.
 "He's a Christian."

 "That's not what I heard," countered the student.
 He quickly followed that up with, "But I don't want to argue about politics."

 "I don't want to argue about politics, either," my wife said.
 "But this isn't an argument.
 It is a fact that Obama is not a Muslim."

 "Well," the student said, visibly frustrated.
 "How are we supposed to know what is true?"